Imai Yone: Propaganda

 As Imperial Japan was preparing for war in the 1930s, the government saw the potential of kamishibai as a propaganda tool.
-It was far cheaper and more accessible to produce kamishibai slides than it was to record and distribute films or radio broadcasts, which led to a record number of government sanctioned kimishibai performances.
+It was far cheaper and more accessible to produce kamishibai slides than it was to record and distribute films or radio broadcasts, which led to a record number of government sanctioned kamishibai performances.

 The Nippon Gageki Kyoiku Kyokai (Japan Kamishibai Education Association; or NGKK) was established in 1932, in part to monitor the subject matter of kamishibai plays.
 The NGKK began threatening and intimidating specific educational publishing houses into promoting a pro-war agenda in July 1937, including those belonging to Imai Yone, Buddhist educator Takahasi Gozan, and artist Matsunaga Ken'ya.
 Though Imai Yone expressed some communist and socialist views prior to the late 1930s, her true politics are unknown.
 Many openly Christian individuals experienced additional harassment under Japan's Peace Preservation Law, so it is likely her that her sudden willingness to contribute propaganda was connected to extreme societal pressure to avoid potential persecution or incarceration.

 Yone began producing mundane, public interest kamishibai plays with themes like traffic safety and general hygiene for the government in the mid 1930s, eventually moving to plays with more explicitly militaristic and totalitarian messages.
 The Nippon Shokokumin Bukna Kyokai (National Association for Young Citizens' Culture) was established by the Imperial Rule Assistance Association in November 1940 to encourage young people to join the war effort.
 Imai Yone was involved with the organization's kashimibai group, one of several people responsible for leading the creation of kokusaku kashimibai, or "national policy" kashimbai.
 The group's kashimibai became so ubiquitous that censorship was no longer required, because the government was producing and distributing every play on the market.
 Young women were conscripted for the war effort to both assist in the creation of kashimibai and to travel the countryside performing the propaganda plays for as many Japanese citizens as possible.
 The following is a small selection of known propaganda kashimibai created by Imai Yone: